PointCloudLibrary/pcl/doc/tutorials/content/concatenate_points.rst

-.. _concatenate_fields:
+.. _concatenate_points:

-Concatenate the fields of two Point Clouds
+Concatenate the points of two Point Clouds
 ------------------------------------------

-In this tutorial we will learn how to concatenating the fields (e.g., dimensions) of two different point clouds.
-The constraint imposed here is that the number of points in the two datasets has to be equal.
+In this tutorial we will learn how to concatenating the points of two different point clouds.
+The constraint imposed here is that the type and number of fields in the two datasets has to be equal.

 The code
 --------

-First, create a file, let's say ``concatenate_fields.cpp`` in your favorite editor, and place the following inside it:
+First, create a file, let's say ``concatenate_points.cpp`` in your favorite editor, and place the following inside it:

 .. code-block:: cpp